Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Angle structures and geometricity (odd case)

-To prove Theorem \ref{thm:geometric}, we follow Futer-Gu\'eritaud \cite{FG}: we first prove that the space of angle structures $\mathcal{A}_{X_n}$ is non-empty (Lemma \ref{lem:non:empty}); then we prove by contradiction that the volume functional cannot attain its maximum on the boundary $\overline{\mathcal{A}_{X_n}} \setminus \mathcal{A}_{X_n}$ (Lemma \ref{lem:interior}).
+To prove Theorem \ref{thm:geometric}, we follow Futer--Gu\'eritaud \cite{FG}: we first prove that the space of angle structures $\mathcal{A}_{X_n}$ is non-empty (Lemma \ref{lem:non:empty}); then we prove by contradiction that the volume functional cannot attain its maximum on the boundary $\overline{\mathcal{A}_{X_n}} \setminus \mathcal{A}_{X_n}$ (Lemma \ref{lem:interior}).

 For the remainder of this section, $n$ will be a fixed odd integer, $n \geqslant 7$.
 Recall that $p=\frac{n-3}{2}$.
-The cases $n=3, 5$ (i.e. $p=0, 1$) are similar and simpler than the general following $n \geqslant 7$ case, and will be discussed at the end of this section (Remark \ref{rem:p1}).
+The cases $n=3, 5$ (i.e.\ $p=0, 1$) are similar and simpler than the general following $n \geqslant 7$ case, and will be discussed at the end of this section (Remark \ref{rem:p1}).

-Recall that we denoted $\overrightarrow{e_0}, \ldots, \overrightarrow{e_{p+1}}, \overrightarrow{e_s} \in (X_n)^1$ the $p+3$ edges in $X_n$ respectively represented in Figure \ref{fig:id:trig:odd} by arrows with circled $0$, \ldots, circled $p+1$ and simple arrow.
+Recall that we denoted $\overrightarrow{\eta_0}, \ldots, \overrightarrow{\eta_{p+1}}, \overrightarrow{\eta_s} \in (X_n)^1$ the $p+3$ edges in $X_n$ respectively represented in Figure \ref{fig:id:trig:odd} by arrows with circled $0$, \ldots, circled $p+1$ and simple arrow.

-For $\alpha=(a_1,b_1,c_1,\ldots,a_p,b_p,c_p,a_U,b_U,c_U,a_V,b_V,c_V,a_W,b_W,c_W) \in \mathcal{S}_{X_n}$ a shape structure on $X_n$, we compute the weights of each edge: \begin{itemize} \item $\omega_s(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{e_s})= 2 a_U+b_V+c_V+a_W+b_W $ \item $\omega_0(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{e_0})= 2 a_1 + c_1 + 2 a_2 + \ldots + 2 a_p + a_V+c_W $ \item $\omega_1(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{e_1})= 2b_1+c_2 $ \\
+For $\alpha=(a_1,b_1,c_1,\ldots,a_p,b_p,c_p,a_U,b_U,c_U,a_V,b_V,c_V,a_W,b_W,c_W) \in \mathcal{S}_{X_n}$ a shape structure on $X_n$, we compute the weights of each edge: \begin{itemize} \item $\omega_s(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{\eta_s})= 2 a_U+b_V+c_V+a_W+b_W $ \item $\omega_0(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{\eta_0})= 2 a_1 + c_1 + 2 a_2 + \ldots + 2 a_p + a_V+c_W $ \item $\omega_1(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{\eta_1})= 2b_1+c_2 $ \\

-\item $\omega_k(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{e_k})= c_{k-1}+2b_k+c_{k+1} $ \ \ (for $2\leqslant k \leqslant p-1$) \\ \item $\omega_p(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{e_p})= c_{p-1}+2b_p+b_U+b_V+a_W$ \item $\omega_{p+1}(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{e_{p+1}})= c_p+b_U+2c_U+a_V+c_V+b_W+c_W $ \end{itemize} The space of angle structures $\mathcal{A}_{X_n}$ is made of shape structures $\alpha \in \mathcal{S}_{X_n}$ satisfying $\omega_j(\alpha)=2\pi$ for all $j\in\{s,0,\ldots,p+1\}$.
+\item $\omega_k(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{\eta_k})= c_{k-1}+2b_k+c_{k+1} $ \ \ (for $2\leqslant k \leqslant p-1$) \\ \item $\omega_p(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{\eta_p})= c_{p-1}+2b_p+b_U+b_V+a_W$ \item $\omega_{p+1}(\alpha):= \omega_{X_n,\alpha}(\overrightarrow{\eta_{p+1}})= c_p+b_U+2c_U+a_V+c_V+b_W+c_W $ \end{itemize} The space of angle structures $\mathcal{A}_{X_n}$ is made of shape structures $\alpha \in \mathcal{S}_{X_n}$ satisfying $\omega_j(\alpha)=2\pi$ for all $j\in\{s,0,\ldots,p+1\}$.
 The sum of all these equations says that all the angles add up to $(p+3)\pi$, which is true in any shape structure, therefore we can drop $\omega_0(\alpha)$ as redundant.
 Using the properties of shape structures, $\mathcal{A}_{X_n}$ is thus defined by the $p+2$ following equations on $\alpha$:

 \begin{itemize} \item $E_s(\alpha): \ 2 a_U =a_V+c_W $ \item $E_1(\alpha): \ 2b_1+c_2 = 2 \pi$ \\ \item $E_k(\alpha): \ c_{k-1}+2b_k+c_{k+1} = 2 \pi $ \ \ (for $2\leqslant k \leqslant p-1$) \\ \item $E_p(\alpha): \ c_{p-1}+2b_p+ (b_U+b_V+a_W)=2\pi$ \item $E_{p+1}(\alpha): \ 3c_p + (a_U+a_V+c_W) + 3(c_U+c_V+b_W) = 3\pi~;$ \end{itemize} the last line was obtained as $3B_{p+1}+2 B_s - 3F_U - 2F_V - 2F_W$, where $F_j$ is the relationship $a_j+b_j+c_j=\pi$ and $B_j$ is the relationship $\omega_{j}(\alpha) = 2 \pi$.
 In other words,